-Mary Gingrich, MD, Dallas Niermeyer, MD Emeritus and Clark Niermeyer, President, announce and congratulate Steve Pattengale for being selected as this year's Prairie Brass person of the year for exemplary attitude, dedication, service and musicianship.
+Each year, Mary Gingrich, MD, Dallas Niermeyer, MD Emeritus and Clark Niermeyer, President, announce and congratulate a band member selected as the year's Prairie Brass person of the year for exemplary attitude, dedication, service and musicianship.

-Congratulations to Steve from the entire Prairie Brass Band family.
+Congratulations to all of the past recipients from the entire Prairie Brass Band family.

 2014 - Prairie Brass Announces New Music Directors.

 Following the decision of the band's first Music Director, Dallas Niermeyer to step down from the podium after 16 years, the band began an extensive search process.

 President, Clark Niermeyer and Prairie Brass is pleased to announce the appointment of their new Music Staff

 Mary Barnes-Gingrich has been a member of the Prairie Brass Band for six years, the first five as solo tenor horn and currently as conductor.
 She is a graduate of Northwestern University with a degree in performance (French horn); for three of her undergraduate years she was a member of the Chicago Civic Orchestra.
 After graduating she won The Friday Morning Music Club competition in Washington, DC, resulting in a solo performance at the Kennedy Center.
 While in the Washington, DC area, she was selected as the principal horn with the Northern Virginia Chamber Orchestra.